 Robot vacuums clean the same way regular vacuums do—with a series of brushes that lift dirt from the floor and suck it up into a dust bin or bag.
 Robot mops disperse a cleaning solution across the floor and scrub it off with attached pads or brushes.
 Both bots move using sensors that detect space, cliffs, and obstacles.

 How do you clean a robot mop?

 The best way to clean a robot mop is by following the manufacturer's instructions, as many robots are made differently than others.
 But generally, you'll empty the water or dust tank, rinse it out, and let it dry.
 You may also need to manually clean the bristle brushes and mopping pads with gentle soap and water.

 Why Trust The Spruce?

 This article was written by Erin Johnson, a commerce editor at The Spruce focusing on appliances, cleaning, and organization.
-Erin has experience testing upright, cordless, handheld, and robot vacuums and mops and has developed and led tests in The Lab.
+She has experience testing upright, cordless, handheld, and robot vacuums and mops and has developed and led tests in The Lab.
 She actually likes to clean but understands that many people prefer the hands-free experience that robot mops offer.
 She wrote this article based on testing insights, thorough research, and first-hand experience with robot mops and spoke with Becky Rapinchuk, The Spruce's Cleaning Review Board member and founder of Clean Mama, for more insight.
-You can find more of Erin's work on Real Simple, Better Homes and Gardens, Apartment Therapy, and Southern Living.
+You can find more of Rapinchuk's work on Real Simple, Better Homes and Gardens, Apartment Therapy, and Southern Living.

 What Is Spruce Approved?